cmci/HTManalysisCourse/CentreCourseProtocol.md

 ## Final Code

-Assemblying all the fragments as a single script, here is the final code to submit.
+Assembling all the fragments as a single script, here is the final code to submit.

 <https://github.com/cmci/HTManalysisCourse/blob/master/measTransportBatch3.py>

-An important command that appears only here is 'sys.argv`, which holds the argment added in the command line.
+An important command that appears only here is 'sys.argv`, which holds the argument added in the command line.
 Try the following to see what is happening.

  Create a file 'testargv.py' with following code.